itb-community/ftldat-rs/README.md

 pack:to_file("path/to/resource.dat")

 -- binary content can be read/written, too.
-This is done in the form of byte arrays, -- which in lua take the shape of tables of numbers. pack:put_binary_entry("img/image.png", { 1, 2, 3, 4, 5 })
+This is done in the form of byte arrays, -- which in Lua take the shape of tables of numbers. pack:put_binary_entry("img/image.png", { 1, 2, 3, 4, 5 })
 ```

 # Troubleshooting

-The build process is a little finicky.
+The build process for getting a .dll that can interface with Lua is a little finicky.

 Into the Breach runs as a 32-bit application, so the library has to be compiled with 32-bit target.

 Also, the library has to be built in `mlua`'s [module mode](https://github.com/khvzak/mlua#module-mode), otherwise the
 game crashes during exit.
 The crash doesn't *actually* cause any issues, as far as I could tell, but it does leave sort
 of a sour aftertaste after getting everything else to work.
+It also has the advantage of producing a smaller binary.

-Building in module mode under Windows requires linking to
+Building in module mode under Windows requires linking to a Lua dll (as mentioned in the link).
-a Lua dll (as mentioned in the link).
-This is what the `lua` directory and `build.sh` script are for - if you don't want
+This is what the `lua` directory and `build.sh` script are for - if you don't want to run the script file, you'll need
-to run the script file, you'll need to set the variables from the script in your desired environment.
+to set the variables from the script in your desired environment.

 # Areas to Improve